bestbat/Homura/README.md

 - [Credits](#credits-star)
 - [See how it works](#see-how-it-works-eyes)

 # Introduction :microphone:

 Inspired by [lutris](https://github.com/lutris/lutris), We would like to provide a game launcher to play windows games on FreeBSD.

-Homura is in no way comparable to lutris or the something bigger similar.
+Please know: Homura is in no way comparable to lutris or the something bigger similar.

 # Description &#x1F4D8;